syncfusion-content/ej2-angular-docs/ej2-angular/drop-down-list/how-to/remove-item.md

 ---
 layout: post
-title: Remove item in Angular Drop down list component | Syncfusion
+title: Remove item in Angular Dropdown List Component | Syncfusion
-description: Learn here all about Remove item in Syncfusion Angular Drop down list component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Remove item in Syncfusion Essential Angular Drop down list component, it's elements and more.
 platform: ej2-angular
 control: Remove item
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Remove item in Angular Drop down list component
+# Remove item in Angular Dropdown List Component

 To get started quickly with removing items in angular DropDownList component, you can check the video below.